Courts

 When your case is scheduled for trial, it will be in the same court in which you appear, UNLESS you request a jury trial.
 A request for a jury trial should be made by written motion 10 days prior to the scheduled trial date.
 If the motion is timely, your case will be sent to the presiding judge of the circuit court for a new trial date with a jury.

-• If you are found guilty, you can accept the decision or appeal to the circuit court.
+- If you are found guilty, you can accept the decision or appeal to the circuit court.
 If you appeal your case, you will be granted a new trial before a different judge.
 The request for appeal must be made in writing within 10 (ten) days of the court’s decision and cannot be extended for any reason.
 You can appeal even if you are not able to pay.
 You may also ask the clerk for information on the process.
+There is a $30 processing fee per charge that needs to be paid separately to St. Louis County.

 Your Rights in Municipal Court